michaeldonnelly/smart-app-launch/input/pages/app-state.md

 The EHR's "App State FHIR endpoint" is defined as:

 1. The value in `smart_app_state_endpoint`, if present
-2. The EHR's primary FHIR endpoint, otherwise$smart-app-state-modify
+2. The EHR's primary FHIR endpoint, otherwise

 #### Example discovery document

-Assume a FHIR server with base URL `https://ehr.example.org/fhir`.
+Consider a FHIR server with base URL `https://ehr.example.org/fhir`.
 The discovery document at `https://ehr.example.org/fhir/.well-known/smart-configuration` might include:

 ```js